- You do not have any products in your shopping cart yet.

 Material and Craftsmanship

-Made from high-quality Suar wood, which resembles acacia in color and structure, this table offers natural beauty.
+Made from high-quality Suar wood, which resembles acacia in color and texture, this table offers natural beauty.
 The light sapwood gives the table a special character and ensures that each table is one of a kind.
-The brushed stainless steel trapezoid-shaped frame not only provides stability but perfectly complements the natural design of the wood.
+The brushed stainless steel frame in trapezoid shape not only provides stability but perfectly complements the natural design of the wood.

 Quality and Care

 Before delivery, each table is carefully inspected by our workshop team, freshly sanded, and coated with a high-quality furniture lacquer from the brand 'Clou'.
-This treatment protects the surface and brings the natural wood grain to life.
-The 'Lakeside' dining table is thus not only aesthetically pleasing but also durable and easy to maintain.
+This treatment protects the surface and brings the natural structure of the wood to life.
+The 'Lakeside' dining table is thus not only aesthetically appealing but also durable and easy to maintain.

 Versatile Applications